 PURPOSE OF THE CoC AND CoC BOARD

 The MO BoS CoC is the planning body that coordinates the community’s policies, strategies, and activities toward ending homelessness for one hundred and one (101) counties of the Balance of State of Missouri.
 The MO BoS CoC was previously structured under the Missouri Governor’s Committee to End Homelessness and was restructured in 2017 as a self-governing body.
 Its work includes gathering and analyzing information in order to determine the local needs of people experiencing homelessness, implementing strategic responses, educating the community on homeless issues, providing advice and input on the operations of homeless services, and measuring project and system level CoC performance.
-The Board establishes the process for applying, reviewing and prioritizing project applications for funding in the annual HUD Homeless Assistance CoC Grants competition.
+The Board is the primary decision-making body of the CoC and responsible for its function, including establishing the process for applying, reviewing and prioritizing project applications for funding in the annual HUD Homeless Assistance CoC Grants competition.

 RESPONSIBILITIES OF THE CoC